gsoft-inc/wl-web-configs/docs/eslint/setup-monorepo.md

 ## 5. Add a CLI script

 At times, especially when running the CI build, it's useful to lint the entire solution using a single command.
-To do so, add the following script to your solution's workspace `package.json` file (`workspace/package.json` for this example):
+To do so, add the following script to your solution's workspace `package.json` file:

 ```json package.json
 {